 The unusual shape and sensual qualities of the Pavilion have a strong physical impact on the visitor, especially juxtaposed with the classical architecture of the Serpentine Gallery.
 From the outside, visitors see a fragile shell in the shape of a hoop suspended on large quarry stones.
 Appearing as if they had always been part of the landscape, these stones are used as supports, giving the pavilion both a physical weight and an outer structure characterised by lightness and fragility.
 The shell, which is white, translucent and made of fibreglass, contains an interior that is organised around an empty patio at ground level, creating the sensation that the entire volume is floating.
 The simultaneously enclosed and open volumes of the structure explore the relationship between the surrounding Kensington Gardens and the interior of the Pavilion.
 The floor is grey wooden decking, as if the interior were a terrace rather than a protected interior space.

 At night, the semi-transparency of the shell, together with a soft amber-tinted light, draws the attention of passers-by like lamps attracting moths.”

-AECOM provided engineering and technical design services as it did for the first time in 2013.
+AECOM provided engineering and technical design services, as it did for the first time in 2013.
 In addition, AECOM acted as cost and project manager for the 2014 Pavilion.
-While this is the second Serpentine Galleries Pavilion for AECOM, its global chief executive for building engineering, David Glover, has worked on the designs for a majority of the pavilions to date.
-The Serpentine Galleries are delighted that J.P.
-Morgan Private Bank are the co-headline sponsor of this year’s Pavilion
+While this was the second Serpentine Galleries Pavilion for AECOM, its global chief executive for building engineering, David Glover, has worked on the designs for a majority of the pavilions to date.
+The Serpentine Galleries were delighted that J.P.
+Morgan Private Bank were the co-headline sponsor of 2014 Pavilion.